BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: Methods

 For some experimental set-ups, we choose to use a small model that has already been trained on a labeled dataset for a given task as a teacher model, rather than using a scaled-up family of models as commonly done in the literature \cite{nst, nstasr}.
 We have also chosen to only proceed with one generation of NST training when it is employed to observe its effects, rather than optimize performance by going through many generations.

-In conclusion, given a labeled dataset $S$, an unlabeled dataset $U$, our NST procedure is as follows: \begin{enumerate} \item Use teacher model $T$ to generated pseudo-labeled dataset $T(U)$. $T$ may be a model trained only with $S$, or one that has been pre-trained or self-trained. \item (Maybe) filter $T(U)$ using confidence-per-word. \item (Maybe) mix dataset $T(U)$ and $S$ into new training set. \item Fine-tune new pre-trained model $M$ with augmentation on training set. \item (Maybe) set $T=M$ and repeat. \end{enumerate}
+In conclusion, given a labeled dataset $S$, an unlabeled dataset $U$, our NST procedure is as follows: \begin{enumerate} \item Use teacher model $T$ to generated pseudo-labeled dataset $T(U)$. $T$ may be a model trained only with $S$, or one that has been pre-trained or self-trained. \item (Optional) Filter $T(U)$ using confidence-per-word. \item (Optional) Mix dataset $T(U)$ and $S$ into new training set. \item Fine-tune new pre-trained model $M$ with augmentation on training set. \end{enumerate}